UFC 127: Penn vs Fitch: Predictions & Analysis

 A few statistical edges stand out.
 Bisping throws significantly more leather — a 0.2 sig. strike per minute gap.
 Rivera is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Bisping has tighter striking defense, making opponents miss more often.

 The Pick: Michael Bisping over Jorge Rivera.
-The model is firm on this one: Bisping at 76%.
+We're leaning Bisping here at 68%, a solid but not overwhelming edge.

 George Sotiropoulos